Share this guide:

 - If your credit rating has fallen since you took out your initial mortgage, a second mortgage allows you to avoid paying more interest on your entire mortgage, which would happen if you tried to remortgage.

 - It's also useful if your mortgage has a high early repayment charge , making it overall cheaper for you.

 - Second mortgages are a good tool to use for general financing needs when you do not need to fully remortgage.
 If you are self-employed, it may be hard to get credit so a second mortgage can be easier as you can use equity as collateral.

-As with any loan, borrowing a large sum of money is risky and has consequences if you fail to make the repayments.
+As with any loan, borrowing a large sum of money is risky and has consequences if you fail to make the monthly repayments on time:

 - If you are only just managing to pay your initial mortgage, there is a stronger chance you could lose your home if you can't pay either your first or second mortgage repayments.

 - If you are using the second mortgage to pay off unsecured debts, such as credit cards, you will most likely end up paying more interest in the long run.
 In changing your debt from unsecured to secured, you are putting your assets (your house) at risk as well.

 - Loan applications may affect your credit score.
 The best way to compare is to run a soft search, where you will be given a list of loans available.